SwiftBiu/SwiftBiuX-Template/DEVELOPMENT_GUIDE.md

 ##### Best Practice for Auto-Resizing Height
 To achieve perfect, smooth resizing, follow this CSS and JavaScript strategy:
 1.  **CSS**: Set `background-color: transparent;` on `<html>` and apply your main background styles (like frosted glass) to `<body>` with `min-height: 100vh;`.
 Let your main content container resize naturally without a fixed height.
-2.  **JavaScript**: After your content is rendered, manually calculate the total height of all visible elements (`element.offsetHeight`) and add a small buffer.
+2.  **JavaScript**: After your content is rendered, manually calculate the total height of all visible elements (`element.offsetHeight`) and add a **sufficient buffer (e.g., 30px - 50px)**.
+This buffer is crucial to prevent content from being clipped by window edges or shadows.
 Call `resizeWindow` with this calculated height.
 This is more reliable than `ResizeObserver` or `document.body.scrollHeight` alone.

 #### 4. Storage